-I said this cat is intelligent and elegant on the other page of this website.
-The standard reflects this by stating that she should be “graceful” and the body should be “firm” “long” and “muscular” and “lithe”.
+I said that this cat is intelligent and ‘elegant’ on another page of this website on the breed.
+The standard reflects this by stating that members of this breed should be “graceful” and the body should be “firm” “long” and “muscular” and “lithe”.
 I think you would agree that the body is the opposite almost to cobby.
 It is fine and perhaps a little rangy in comparison to the mixed-breed cats.

 The head should be “small to medium”.
-This is seems serves to enhance the sense of elegance.
+This, it seems, serves to enhance the sense of elegance.
 The nose meets the forehead without a break.
-This is evident in all the cats and can be seen in the second cat, Caleb, in the show.
-Saphira, the first and last cat in the slide show is very “typey” (of the correct appearance) and you can clearly see the smaller than average head on her elegant body.
-And she has a WOW tail, beautifully captured by Helmi.
+This is evident in all the cats on this page.

-The color of the eyes of the Turkish Angora ahould be: odd-eyes (copper/blue), coppr, gold, yellow, hazel, green, aqua and blue (Legacy of the Cat page 173).
+The color of the eyes of the Turkish Angora should be: odd-eyes (copper/blue), copper, gold, yellow, hazel, green, aqua and blue (Legacy of the Cat page 173).

 The tail should be “long and tapered”, with a “full brush”.
-Yes, Saphira has certainly passed that examination.
+Yes, the cat heading the page passes this standard.

-The cat would be disqualified in competition if she had a cobby type body.
+The cat would be disqualified in competition if they were a cobby type.
 There is a very wide range of acceptable coat colors and I’ll refer you to the CFA page for that.
 The coat is a “single coat” meaning no undercoat, which allows the hairs to lie smoothly and close to the body (it should be silky).
 I think this is very apparent in the photograph of Nightingale particularly, where it seems that the hair is almost swept back.